Africa Through the Lens of Her Storytellers

 -

-Networking with co-producers, broadcasters, and film funds
+Networking with co-producers, broadcasters, and film funds.

 The goal: To develop locally rooted, globally resonant documentaries.